projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 CPU management in UOS
 =====================

-From the UOS point of view, CPU management is very simple - when DM do hypercall to create VM, the hypervisor will create its all virtual CPUs based on the configuration in this UOS VM's ``vm config``.
+From the UOS point of view, CPU management is very simple - when DM does hypercalls to create VMs, the hypervisor will create its virtual CPUs based on the configuration in this UOS VM's ``vm config``.

 As mentioned in previous description, ``vcpu_affinity`` in ``vm config``